DriveWorks/IntegrationThemeExample-DriveApps/README.md

     * `specificationPingInterval` - [optional] The interval at which to 'ping' the server automatically
         * This ensures a session is kept alive during inactivity, if desired.

+3. Ensure that the Integration Theme server is running, using any of the available methods (e.g. Personal Web Edition, DriveWorks Live, IIS)
+    * For more information, see [Selecting the Integration Theme](https://docs.driveworkspro.com/Topic/IntegrationThemeSelect).

-3. Host the example locally or on a remote server.
+4. Host the example locally or on a remote server.
     * Ensure `<corsOrigins>` in DriveWorksConfigUser.xml permits request from this location.
     See [Integration Theme Settings](https://docs.driveworkspro.com/Topic/IntegrationThemeSettings) for additional guidance.